Home

 The 20-minute reader

 Start with Berkshire — the archetype every other record can be compared against.
-Then read one record from an archetype category adjacent to your professional interest (LVMH if you work in luxury or family enterprise; Danaher if you work in industrial M&A; Constellation if you work in software; SoftBank or Prosus if you work in tech investing).
+Then read one record from an archetype category adjacent to your professional interest (LVMH if you work in luxury or family enterprise; Danaher if you work in industrial M&A; Microsoft or Alphabet if you work in software; Blackstone if you work in private equity; PIF or Temasek if you work with sovereign or family-office capital).
 Twenty minutes gets you the pattern.

 Persona 2